 Membership Outreach: Frankly, we haven't quite figured out how Education Beyond Borders has circled the globe, but our true strength is this: our membership.
-We need a real push to gather members, because the more there are, the better it gets.
+We need a real push to gather and engage members, because the more there are, the better it gets.
 We're all about connecting teachers to information and each other, and our strength is in numbers.
 This is a PRIORITY.
 To work on this committee, please email Betty Anne Kiddell.

 Curriculum Development: We need people to write and share curriculum (lesson-plans, teaching tips, great web sites, culturally accessible materials) which will be freely available to (and desperately needed by) teachers around the world.
 Rather than “deliver” curriculum top-down fashion, Education Beyond Borders is about creating curriculum as collaborators and enlist others in making their voices and wisdom heard, worldwide.

 Workshop Facilitation: As a workshop facilitator you will not only help to develop the workshop sessions and package as stated above, but you will be part of a team that travels to the region/country of need to deliver the workshop content and share best-practices in your area of expertise with your colleagues.
 We make a call for applications through our network first so please join.
 You can find our application here.